 - Preventing food-borne illnesses and aiding in digestive issues

 Dilute the oregano oil with 100 percent pure olive oil at a rate of 1 drop of olive oil per 1 drop of oregano oil.
 Use a sterilized dropper bottle.
-Drop 1 to 2 drops of the diluted oil under the tongue and hold it there for a few minutes; then flush with water.
-You can gargle the water with a few drops of oregano oil for a few minutes and then swallow.
+Drop 1 to 2 drops of the diluted oil under the tongue and hold it there for a few minutes, then flush with water.
+You also can gargle the water with a few drops for a few minutes and then swallow.

 You need a dosage of 500 mg, four times per day, to achieve the antimicrobial benefits.
-Therefore, if you are taking oregano sublingually or gargling it, be sure you do this several times per day to be sure you are receiving an adequate dosage.
+Therefore, if you are taking oregano sublingually or gargling it, do it several times per day to be sure you are receiving an adequate dosage.

-To fight sinus infections, colds and allergies, add a few drops of oregano oil to a small pot with boiling water.
-Cover you head with a towel, close your eyes and put your face over the pot (but not close enough to get burned); inhale the steam.
-Repeat several times to clear the throat and nasal passages.
+To fight sinus infections, colds, and allergies, try adding a few drops of oregano oil to a small pot with boiling water.
+Cover your head with a towel, close your eyes, and put your face over the pot (but not close enough to get burned), and inhale the steam.
+Repeat several times to clear your throat and nasal passages.

 For acute infections, you need approximately 500 mg, four times per day, to achieve the antimicrobial benefits.
-However, since different manufacturers have different amounts of the active ingredients – caravacrol and thymol – in their particular brand, it is helpful to follow the manufacturer’s instructions before taking oregano capsules.
+However, since different makers have different amounts of the active ingredients— caravacrol and thymol—in their particular brand, it is helpful to follow the manufacturer’s instructions before taking oregano oil capsules.